lukso-network/LIPs/LSPs/LSP-6-KeyManager.md

 - MUST emit the [VerifiedCall](#verifiedcall) event after verifying permissions.

-- MUST set the reentrancy guard to true if the first 4 bytes of `receivedCalldata` are any function other than `setData(..)` and check for reentrancy permission if the call was reentrant.
+- MUST set the reentrancy guard to true if the first 4 bytes of `receivedCalldata` are any function other than `setData(..)`/`setDataBatch(..)` and check for reentrancy permission if the call was reentrant.

 - MUST return the magic value with the `0x01` bytes that indicates that `lsp20VerifyCallResult(..)` MUST be invoked.